Position Type: Volunteer

 Traversing up to half a mile at a time (with or without reasonable accommodation), likely multiple times a day

-Accurately exchanging information with other staff members and campers in a timely way
+Accurately exchanging information with other staff members and with campers in a timely way

 Remaining present for all assigned shifts